g-andrade/aequitas/README.md

 outliers; higher values, the opposite.

 The reason for picking `1.5` as the default is rather down to convention and might not be appropriate for your specific workloads.
-If necessary measure, adjust, repeat.
+If necessary: measure, adjust, repeat.

-It's entirely possible you'll conclude the IQR technique is not adequate to solve your problem; a score of other approaches exist, with many of them being computationally (much) more expensive.
+It's possible you'll conclude the IQR technique is not adequate to solve your problem; a score of other approaches exist, with many of them being computationally (much) more expensive, - it's a trade off between correctness and availability.

-##### Work Weighting
+#### Work Weighing

 Work requests can be weighted by specifying the `weight` option when asking permission to execute.
 It must be a positive integer; the default